Srlmt/Project-2/README.md

   - The analysis for [World articles is available here](WorldAnalysis.md)

 # Render Code

+The following code is used in `renderProject.Rmd` file to automate and render documents from different channels.

 ``` r
 # Description: This program renders Project-2 and outputs the documents